 Short vacations or retreats are great.
 They give you a necessary break from the hustle of work.
 But I’ve become a fan of incorporating slow, long-term (multiple months or years) travel into my life.
-I wrote about it in more depth in Mini-Retirement: How to Retire Before You’re Ready.
+In addition to the 17-month trip I referenced earlier, I also wrote about slow travel in more depth in Mini-Retirement: How to Retire Before You’re Ready.

 For me, this type of travel physically resets the speed of my life.
-It forces me out of my normal, hectic routine, and my mind tends to eventually follow.
-And unlike the ambition and goal-oriented nature of work, slow travel is the goal itself.
+It forces me to slow down my hectic routine, and then my mind eventually slows down as well.
+And unlike the goal-oriented nature of work and investing, slow travel is the goal itself.
 It’s “like a pilgrimage without a specific destination.”

 The concept is similar to what the Australian Aborigines call a “walkabout.”
 Rolph Potts explains it further in Vagabonding:

 “Culturally, the walkabout ritual is when Aborigines leave their work for a time and return to their native lifestyle in the outback.
 On a broader and more mythical level, however, walkabout acts as a kind of remedy when the duties and obligations of life cause one to lose track of his or her true self.
 To correct this, one merely leaves behind all possessions (except for survival essentials) and starts walking.
 What’s intriguing about walkabout is that there’s no physical goal: It simply continues until one becomes whole again.”
 [I added bold for emphasis]

 “Until one becomes whole again.”
 That’s worth repeating.